 Facilities subject the CalARP Program within Solano County & California:

 Conducts the permitting and inspection of USTs that store hazardous materials: There are an estimated 190 facilities throughout Solano County that are subject to the regulatory requirements of this program.
 All UST are subject to monitoring for leakage.
 Most tanks are double walled and are equipped with electronic systems to detect leaks.
 All tank permits are issued on for a five year period but are reviewed annually by the hazardous materials staff to verify compliance with state laws, regulations and permit conditions.
 All new tanks, tank modifications/repairs, and tank removals/closures are permitted by Environmental Health Service Division, Hazardous Materials Section and for more information on tank installation see hazardous materials documents and forms.

 For more information on underground storage tank systems see California UST Regulatory Info.
-You can access training on underground storage tank systems at the following:

 Final UST Training